-Thalidomide analog appears worthy opponent of sickle cell diseaseJuly 18th, 2011 in Medical research /
+Thalidomide analog appears worthy opponent of sickle cell diseaseJuly 18, 2011 in Medicine & Health / Medical research

 A thalidomide analog is shaping up as a safe, worthy opponent of sickle cell disease, Georgia Health Sciences University researchers report.